 Straightforward vibe – template

-“Quick note: I enjoyed tonight. thank-you for dinner.
-If you want to meet again, say a day that works; otherwise I’ll assume you’re busy and won’t pester.”
+“Quick note: I enjoyed tonight.
+Thank you for dinner.
+If you want to meet again, suggest a day that works; otherwise I’ll assume you’re busy and won’t pester you.”

 - Why this works: clear ask, polite closure, efficient tone for busy schedules or when one wants clarity.

-- When to use: when either you or other person is working a lot or when time is tight.
+- When to use: when either you or another person is working a lot or when time is tight.

 Additional quick rules: